mdoyle179/MsgGories/README.md

 1. npm update

-1. Create a file called .env in the root directory

-1. Go to https://developers.google.com/gmail/api/quickstart/nodejs and Enable the Gmail API

-1. In the .env file put the following and replace with the client id and secret key that the above link gave you

-1.
-GMAIL_CLIENT_ID=<your_client_id>
-GMAIL_SECRET_ID=<your_secret_id>
-GMAIL_REDIRECT_URI=<your_redirect_url>
+1. Put the credentials.json and token.json file in the root directory.
+If you need to generate the credentials.json file, follow the instructions here and use your own gmail account: https://developers.google.com/gmail/api/quickstart/nodejs?authuser=2 .
+The token.json will be generated when you authorize the first time.

 1. npm run dev